absirgue/absirgue/README.md

 - Using machine learning models to predict stock price movements and market trends.
 - Exploring the impact of macroeconomic indicators on stock performance through data analysis and modeling.

-### 4. Sentiment Analysis on Financial News
+### 4. Fundamentals of Blockchain Development
-- Perform sentiment analysis on financial news to predict market movements
+- Developed simple smart contracts able to run on Ethereum.
+- Interested in the power of the blockchain for the future of Finance in its ability to promote transparency, efficiency, and inclusivity.

 ---